takuya82/sky-runesapp/README.md

 Usage tips
 - Keyboard: `1-4` selects choices; `m` toggles sound.
 - At Title: `c` continues if a save exists; `r` clears save; `n` starts a new game (clear + start).
+ - UI: HP shows as a number and hearts (♥ up to 5).

 Deploy (Vercel)
 - Import this repo on Vercel as a static site (no build command).